tobyhodges/fair-research-software/episodes/02-tools.md

 ### Documentation

-Docuemtnation comes in many forms - from the names of variables and functions in your code, additional comments that explain some lines, up to a whole webiste full of documentation in function definitions and usage, tutorials and guides.
+Docuemtnation comes in many forms - from the names of variables and functions in your code, additional comments that explain some lines, up to a whole website full of documentation in function definitions and usage, tutorials and guides.
 You many not need as much documentation as a large commercial software product, but making your code Reusable relies on other people being able to understand what your code does and how to use it.

 ### Licences and citation